Merzasphor/MWSE/docs/source/types/tes3mobileCreature.md

 ### `isAttackingOrCasting`

 *Read-only*.
-If true, the actor is attacking, casting magic or using a lockpick or probe.
+If `true`, the actor is attacking, casting magic or using a lockpick or probe.

 **Returns**: